eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Sudoku.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The next step is to evaluate the comparisons to check for element distinctness.
 This means that we iterate over the edges of the graph and compute a :ref:`QuantumBool` for each edge indicating distinctness of the two connected nodes.
-For this we distinguish between the quantum-quantum and the classical-quantum comparison cases.
-For the first case we simply call the ``==`` operator on the two participating quantum variables to compute the comparison :ref:`QuantumBool`.
+For this, we distinguish between the quantum-quantum and the classical-quantum comparison cases.
+For the first case, we simply call the ``==`` operator on the two participating quantum variables to compute the comparison :ref:`QuantumBool`.

 ::